CashScript/cashscript/website/docs/guides/optimization.md

 ```

 ### 3. Parse efficiently
-When using `.split()` to use both sides of a `bytes` element, declare both parts immediately to save on opcodes aprsing the byte array.
+When using `.split()` to use both sides of a `bytes` element, declare both parts immediately to save on opcodes parsing the byte array.

 ```solidity title="Example CashScript code"
     // do this